hnryjmes/100-days-of-code/README.md

 1. DAY 72.
 After two weeks it's nice to be back using JS!
 Reading the @gatsbyjs docs, doing 'hello world', trying the CLI.
 It's hyped to be faster than plain HTML/CSS!
 I'm now excited to try it out in a personal project, rebuilding my photography portfolio site. #100DaysOfCode

+1. DAY 73.
+Trying to write clean code for a tech test using Node.js.
+Learning about descriptive, atomic commit messages. #100DaysOfCode

 1.